-The Department's course offerings include introductory and advanced level courses in composition, creative writing and journalism; introductory surveys and advanced studies in literature and critical theory; and a senior seminar.
+The English Department's course offerings include introductory and advanced level courses in composition, creative writing and journalism; introductory surveys and advanced studies in literature and critical theory; and a senior seminar.
 The Department regularly offers opportunities for independent, off-campus and overseas study.

-Several of our recent graduates have successfully completed M.A. and Ph.D. programs in literature and composition.
-More generally, English graduates are well prepared for professional opportunities in media, the law, public relations, public and private education, and for jobs with non-profit foundations and research organizations.
+English graduates are prepared for professional opportunities in library and information science, media, the law, public relations, public and private education, and for jobs with non-profit foundations and research organizations.
+Our students often pursue graduate studies in literature, composition, creative writing, library science, law and human resources.